 The Allen Yarnell Center for Student Success processes all University withdrawals (when a student withdraws from all his or her classes) for undergraduate students.
 The Center for Student Success can be reached via phone at (406) 994-7627.
 Online students withdrawing from all classes need to work with Extended University and graduate students need to work with The Graduate School.

 The "drop" form (dropping one or more courses, but not all) is processed through your academic department and should begin with your advisor/department.
 The drop/add form available through your department or on the Registrar’s website.

 If you are enrolled for only one course and wish to discontinue that course, you must process a University Withdrawal.
-This is because you are ceasing to be a currently enrolled student.

 Incomplete or "I" grades are processed by the faculty member.
 In order to be considered for an "I" grade, the student must have completed 75% of the course and be passing the course.
 The instructor has the final authority to approve or disapprove the "I" grade.

 Each of the above processes must be completed within a specific time frame with deadlines depending on the semester.
 Specific "drop dates” and other important dates can be located on the Registrar’s website in their Registration Handbook.

 With all of the above processes, please also be prepared to supply appropriate documentation (such as a doctor's note for medical reasons).

 A retroactive university withdrawal (RUWD) may be an option for students who were unable to complete a standard university withdrawal during the semester of their departure from the university.
 A RUWD can be applicable in several situations, the most common of which is when a student was unable to withdraw from the University due to extraordinary circumstances such as a family or medical injury or other personal hardship.